Your Experts For Geothermal Services in Dallas - Fort Worth

 What is Geothermal

-A geothermal system in Dallas consists of two primary components: a ground source heat pump situated inside your house and a closed loop of Polyethylene Pipe that is buried deep in the ground exterior around your home.
+A geothermal system consists of two primary components: a ground source heat pump situated inside your house and a closed loop of Polyethylene Pipe that is buried deep in the ground exterior around your home.
 A set of pumps circulates a fluid mixture antifreeze through the loop in the ground.
 As the fluid circulates, it acts as a heat exchanger, either dispersing or collecting heat from the earth.

-How does Geothermal work in Dallas, Tx?
+How does Geothermal work?

 Ground loops take the place of a traditionally outdoor condensing unit.
 Instead of using outside air to cool the condenser, fluid from the ground loops circulates over the condenser keeping it cool.